Aquascaping Like a Pro: 8 Beautiful Design Styles You Need to See

 Challenges:

 • Initial Setup: Setting up a Walstad tank requires careful planning and patience.
-The soil substrate can take time to settle, and the tank may go through a period of instability before becoming balanced.
+The soil substrate can take time to settle.
+The tank may experience instability before it becomes balanced.

 • Limited Plant Choices: The Walstad Method works best with hardy, fast-growing plants that can thrive in low-tech conditions.
 This may limit the choice of plants for more advanced aquascapers.